DavSilvs/codingTasks/README.md

 In this program, I used the titanic.csv file to create a decision tree to predict the survival of passengers on the Titanic.
 The programs plots several decision trees (pruned and unpruned) with different parameters to compare their accuracies.
 I've plotted a line graph of training and development accuracies and analysed it.
-The program, then, highlights the accuracy of the the final model.
+The program, then, highlights the accuracy of the final model.
 In the 2nd part of this coding task, I created a bagged model, a random forest and a boosted model for the Titanic dataset and tuned hyperparameters some parameters, to increase accuracy.
 The program aims to determine the feature that contributes the most for passenger survival.
 Lastly, the program compares the accuraccy of the models.